weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ### How to use

 1. Obtain a valid token from the token issuer you configured.
-2. Send this token along any REST request in Header like so: `Authorization: Bearer <token>`.
+2. Send this token along any REST request in the Header like so: `Authorization: Bearer <token>`.
 Make sure to replace `<token>` with your actual token.

 # Add a Bearer to a Request